Tuesday, October 24, 2017

 I'm now more convinced than ever that Uther Pendragon is a fiction - if not of Geoffrey of Monmouth, then of his source.
 In the 'Conception of Mongan', the word "chend" occurs in the sentence about the fer uathmar.
 Here is the relevant text from Kuno Meyer's edition:

 Chend is Irish cenn, a word cognate with Welsh Pen (Ben).
 It can mean 'head' or 'chief.'
 But in the Irish, it could have other meanings as well.
 In this particular sentence it means something like the terrible man is brought forward against Aedan.
-Such usage of cenn is set forward in the entry for that word in the eDIL:
+Such usage of cenn is set out in the entry for that word in the eDIL:

 39 fo ch.¤ towards, against, for (see 21, 45): teacht fam cheann `(to) attack me', Content. xviii 1 . éirghid fo cend mo c[h]reiche they go for my booty, ZCP viii 226.22 .
 Note also: gabh fád cheann mo chonmharccsa `take upon thee my quarrel(?)', Studies 1924, 243 § 12